Venezuela Earthquake (2026): How to Help, Find Relief Resources, and Send Money

 Information is based on updates from USGS, UN OCHA, IFRC, and other humanitarian organizations.
 Details may change as emergency response efforts continue.

-On the evening of June 24, two powerful earthquakes struck Venezuela within seconds of each other.
+On the evening of June 24th, two powerful earthquakes struck Venezuela within seconds of each other.
 The first measured 7.2 in magnitude, followed by a 7.5 quake, one of the strongest recorded in the country in more than a century.
 Communities across Caracas, La Guaira, and surrounding areas have been devastated.
-As of Friday, June 26 at 12:30 pm ET, at least 920 people have been confirmed dead and 3,360 injured, with the toll expected to rise as rescue teams reach harder-hit areas.
+As of Friday, August 7th, 2026, over 5,000 people have been confirmed dead and nearly 17,000 injured, with the toll continuing to rise as rescue teams reach harder-hit areas.
 For many Venezuelans abroad, the hardest part has been the silence: power and telecommunications outages have made it difficult to reach family inside the country.
 International humanitarian aid is arriving from UN agencies, neighboring countries, and relief organizations.

 This guide is for anyone trying to help: whether you want to donate to relief efforts, find reliable information, or send money directly to your family in Venezuela.